cleecoloma/reading-notes/code-301/class-15.md

 # Class 15 Summary
 ## Code 301 - Intermediate Software Development

-> These topics relates because...
+> These topics relates because 0auth lets you use cool apps and websites without giving away your private passwords, keeping your information safe while still letting you enjoy online services.

 ### What is 0Auth
 1. What is OAuth?